zukunft/zukunft.com/docs/code_functions_all.md

 \-- job_list
     \-- load_by_type - section for function load_by_type is expected to be load in /system/job_list.php
     \-- load_by_status - section for function load_by_status is expected to be load in /system/job_list.php
+    \-- load_by_user - section for function load_by_user is expected to be load in /system/job_list.php
+    \-- load_all - section for function load_all is expected to be load in /system/job_list.php
     \-- load_sql_by_type - section for function load_sql_by_type is expected to be load sql in /system/job_list.php
     \-- load_sql_by_status - section for function load_sql_by_status is expected to be load sql in /system/job_list.php
+    \-- load_sql_by_user - section for function load_sql_by_user is expected to be load sql in /system/job_list.php
+    \-- load_sql_all - section for function load_sql_all is expected to be load sql in /system/job_list.php
     \-- add - section for function add not yet defined that it should be modify in /system/job_list.php
     \-- merge - section for function merge not yet defined that it should be modify in /system/job_list.php
 \-- job_runner